 Though some might see this as a clever trap by Trump, the president risks damaging the fragile ties he has made with other diplomats, presidents, and rulers, including Israeli Prime Minister Benjamin Netanyahu.
 Homosexuality is criminalized in 72 nations, of which eight issue a death sentence for the offense.
 This call to end a senseless human rights abuse seriously impacts nations where the United States has made great efforts to create a delicate peace, such as the United Arab Emirates, Pakistan, and Afghanistan.
 Although these nations do not necessarily call for punishment by death, they do have laws that “target” gay people.
 On the other hand, Iran, Sudan, Saudi Arabia, and Yemen all levy the death penalty.

 The global anti-discrimination campaign may have the added benefit of furthering Trump’s attempts to secure the E.U.’s cooperation in isolating Iran.
-But make no mistake, NeverTrumpers: The president risks fracturing fragile relations with other nations in his efforts to end the brutal treatment and slaughter of those who desire same-sex relationships.We value your comments!
-Please weigh in on our comment section below.
+But make no mistake, NeverTrumpers: The president risks fracturing fragile relations with other nations in his efforts to end the brutal treatment and slaughter of those who desire same-sex relationships.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com